2022 VC Human Capital Survey

 The third edition of the Survey, with data collected in 2020, continued the assessment of the state of talent management, with a special focus on DEI, in the U.S. VC industry.
 Results from the third edition were benchmarked against findings from the first (2016) and second (2018) editions.
 As in 2016 and 2018, the survey conducted in 2020 requested firm demographic information (e.g., investment stage focus) and demographic information for each employee (e.g., gender and race).
 Additionally, the Survey asked firms to provide information regarding firm talent management practices and DEI programs.

-The fourth edition of the survey—powered by NVCA, Venture Forward, and Deloitte—will be fielded in August and September 2022 for active U.S. VC firms to complete.
-Results will be released, in an anonymized and aggregated format, in late 2022.
+The fourth edition of the survey—powered by NVCA, Venture Forward, and Deloitte—was fielded in August and September 2022 for active U.S. VC firms to complete.
+Results will be released, in an anonymized and aggregated format, in early 2023.

 Although there have been other assessments of DEI in the VC industry, this survey provides a unique perspective.
 Unlike other research efforts in this area, it gathers data from VC firms of all types, sizes, and geographies; examines diversity for a variety of groups across all levels and types of positions at VC firms; and assesses firm talent management strategies.